 Snaps: Pictures or videos sent between users on Snapchat.

-Social Networking Sites: Online services that bring together people by organizing them around a common interest and providing an interactive environment of photos, blogs, user profiles, and messaging systems.
+Social Media Sites (or Social Networking Sites): Online services that bring together people by organizing them around a common interest and providing an interactive environment of photos, blogs, user profiles, and messaging systems.
 Examples include Facebook and Instagram.

 Spam: Unsolicited electronic mail—usually commercial in nature—sent from someone unknown to the recipient.